 communication with God is also essential, i.e. prayer.
 As Christians,

-it is not sufficient to just to believe in God, but to have a personal
+it is not sufficient to just to believe in God.
+No, he wants us to have a personal

 and intimate relationship with him.
+And the rewards are there waiting for us.
 As Christians we must also commit

 ourselves to Jesus as our